Table of Contents[Hide][Show]

 The ski school is amazing.
 This is a great place for kids to take skiing or snowboarding lessons.

 Families can rent kids’ equipment (ages 7 to 12) from Four Mountain Sports, and they’ll get a free lift ticket.
-They’ll provide complimentary lift tickets for the same amount of days on their rental (with lodging booked through Stay Aspen Snowmass).
+They’ll provide complimentary lift tickets for the same number of days as their rental (with lodging booked through Stay Aspen Snowmass).

-The recent first phase of the $600 million Snowmass base village redevelopment included the new Limelight Hotel Snowmass, ski-in/ski-out residences, an events plaza with free ice skating rink, lots and lots of fire pits for outdoor socialization, and The Collective Snowmass.
-It all makes for a convenient village with everything from the ski slopes to fun family activities all at your fingertips.
+The first phase of the $600 million Snowmass base village redevelopment includes the Limelight Hotel Snowmass, ski-in/ski-out residences, an events plaza with free ice skating rink, lots and lots of fire pits for outdoor socialization, and The Collective Snowmass.
+It makes for a convenient village with everything you need from easy access to ski slopes to fun family activities.

-The Collective Snowmass features a an artsy game lounge, and this winter a pop up Selfie Lounge.
+The Collective Snowmass features an artsy game lounge, and a pop up Selfie Lounge.
 It is also home to MixSix, a unique, healthy and delicious restaurant concept.